DBarbosaDev/QRLIT/README.md

 Quantum-classical algorithm version of "Intelligent Index Tuning Using Reinforcement Learning".
 This version is based on the available source code in repository **rl-db-indexing** (https://github.com/Chotom/rl-db-indexing)

+---

+#### Setup and training with Docker (Based on https://github.com/Chotom/rl-db-indexing)

+This should only be used for testing or if you are certain, that you can provide stable server performance.

+1. Start mysql server and client.
+    ```shell
+    docker compose up -d
+    docker compose up -d --build # if docker images require to be rebuilt or created
+    ```

+2. Generate data and load database to mysql_server from client container.
+    ```shell
+    docker compose exec client python3 /project/cli/initiate_environment.py
+    ```

+3. You can start training by running script in client container
+    ```shell
+    docker compose exec client python3 /project/cli/run_quantum_train.py
+    ```

+---

 ## rl-db-indexing (From https://github.com/Chotom/rl-db-indexing)

 Database indexes tuning with agent using reinforcement learning techniques.\